TheEnbyperor/tafarn/README.md

 On first login the display name will be set to the `name` claim, and the username to either the `preferred_username` or `given_name` claim, if `preferred_username` is not available.

+## Localization

+Tafarn uses the Fluent localization system.
+To add a new language copy the `en-GB` folder in `i18n` as a starting point.

+Currently supported languages are:
+- English (en-GB)
+- Welsh (cy)

 ## ActivityPub implementation status

 ### Events the server can receive